shreyaskale2001/CarPricePrediction/README.md

 - numpy
 - pandas
 - scikit-learn
-- Pickel
+- pickel
-- Flask
+- flask
 ```
-# How this project does?
+# How was this project done?
-First of all the data was scraped from Quikr.com (https://quikr.com).

 The data was cleaned and analysed.

 Then a Linear Regression model was built on top of it which had 0.92 R2_score.